Code-Institute-Submissions/wondersquiz/README.md

 * I want to be able to enter a username and the website respond to my name.
 * I want the website to tell me how many questions I got correct and incorrect.

+### Returning user stories
+* I want the questions to be random every time so I don't know the order and can test my ability to recall the information.

 ## Design choices
 ### Colour scheme
 ![Coolers palete](assets/images/readme/wondersquizcolorscheme.png)